You are planning on getting a new PSU and wondering if PSU can affect FPS. You have been beating yourself up about it. Don’t worry. You are not alone.

 Will a bad PSU cause CPU to overheat?

 A bad PSU doesn’t cause a CPU to overheat directly, but there is an indirect link.
 PSU with a bad ripple may cause stress on the system, which may lead to increased heat production.
 Other than that, there is absolutely no other way A PSU can cause overheating of the CPU.
+Also, don’t forget to check out our experts tested best budget Corsair PSUs.

 Cheap PSUs are built without bad ripple/power, under-voltage, and short circuit protection, which may damage the motherboard, RAM, and other essential components if the power source doesn’t provide clean power.